-Hawaiian Umbrella is an indoor plant.
+Hawaiian is an indoor plant.
 It does well in bright and humid temperatures.
-It prefers temperature that is between 65 and 75 degrees Fahrenheit and should have up to 3 to 4 hours of sunlight exposure.
+It prefers a temperature between 65 and 75 degrees Fahrenheit and should have up to 3 to 4 hours of sunlight exposure.
 Its humidity is around 75 degrees.
-If your home is dry, it is advised you use a mist humidifier that can help to imitate a moist and tropical condition that is well suited for the growing of the plant indoors.
+If your home is dry, you use a mist humidifier that can help imitate a moist and tropical condition that is well suited for the growing of the plant indoors.

-Hawaiian Umbrella can adapt easily indoors.
+Hawaiian can adapt easily indoors.
 Place the plant where there is good ventilation.
 You can look for where you can find sun rays in your home.
-The plant likes early morning sun because it is not harsh.
+The plant likes the early morning sun because it is not harsh.
 Return the plant to shade in the afternoon.
-Avoid leaving the plant outdoors overnight because of cold temperature that may go above 55 degrees Fahrenheit.
-Night temperature can have a negative impact on the plant.
+Avoid leaving the plant outdoors overnight because of the cold temperature that may go above 55 degrees Fahrenheit.
+Night temperature can harm the plant.

-Hawaiian Umbrella needs proper and thorough watering.
-Water the plant at least every 2 or 3 days in order for it to grow healthily.
-The plant needs watering all season – fall, winter, spring and summer.
+Hawaiian needs proper and thorough watering.
+Water the plant at least every 2 or 3 days for it to thrive.
+The plant needs watering all seasons – fall, winter, spring, and summer.
 During the summer, you have to water the plant every day.
 You can use a hose with a spray nozzle or a watering can.
 Never allow the plant to get dehydrated.

-Hawaiian Umbrella needs to be pruned every season.
-Pruning it as at when due helps it to produce smaller branches.
+Hawaiian needs to be pruned every season.
+Pruning is as at when due helps it to produce smaller branches.
 Always prune to maintain its small size.
-Use a pair of scissors to do a nice pruning.
+Use a pair of scissors to do a lovely pruning.

-Hawaiian Umbrella needs to be re-potted at least every 3 to 5 years.
+Hawaiian needs to be re-potted at least every 3 to 5 years.
 After ordering the plant, you will have to wait for a season before you can re-pot it.
-Use the real bonsai soil when re-potting.
-The bonsai soil helps water to drain very easily and also makes the root not to rot.
-Avoid using the normal soil when you are re-potting it if you want it to live long.
+Use the actual bonsai soil when re-potting.
+The bonsai soil helps water to drain very quickly and also makes the root not rot.
+Avoid using the middle ground when you are re-potting it if you want it to live long.

-Hawaiian Umbrella needs to be re-potted properly.
+Hawaiian needs to be re-potted properly.
 Always trim the root ball before re-potting it.
-Water the plant immediately it is re-potted.
+Water, the plant immediately after it, is re-potted.